Luge-Taubitz takes gold for Germany after Fraebel blunder

 The owner of eight gold and seven silvers across various world championship events and a five-times overall World Cup winner, she missed out on selection for the 2018 Games as she was the fourth-best German in the rankings, and the three who went ahead of her finished first, second and fourth.

+She clocked a track record on her final run to finish seventh, as compatriots Natalie Geisenberger and Anna Berreiter took gold and silver.

-It was almost a mirror image of what happened to Fraebel on Tuesday, as she bounced back from her third-round shocker to post a second-fastest 52.779 that lifted her to eighth.
+It was almost a mirror image of what happened to Fraebel on Tuesday, as she recovered from her third-round shocker to post a second-fastest 52.779 that lifted her to eighth.

 Taubitz’s win follows that of compatriot Max Langenhan, who took gold in the men's singles on Sunday, and Germany will expect more gold in the two doubles events and the mixed relay.